-After the robot reaches each calibration pose, the corresponding pose $\mathbf{T}{\text{robot}}^{\text{ext}}$ of the user-defined robot frame in the user-defined external reference frame ext needs to be reported to the hand-eye calibration module.
+After the robot reaches each calibration pose, the corresponding pose \mathbf{T}{robot}^{ext} of the user-defined robot frame in the user-defined external reference frame ext needs to be reported to the hand-eye calibration module.
 For this purpose, the module offers different slots to store the reported poses and the corresponding left camera images.
 All filled slots will then be used to calculate the desired calibration transformation between the camera frame and either the user-defined robot frame (robot-mounted camera) or the user-defined external reference frame ext (static camera).

-In the Web GUI, the user can choose between two different pose formats for providing the calibration poses: XYZABC format or in XYZ+quaternion format (see Pose formats, Section 12.1).
+In the Web GUI, the user can choose between many different pose formats for providing the calibration poses (see Pose formats, Section 12.1).
 When calibrating using the REST-API, the poses are always given in XYZ+quaternion.
 The Web GUI offers eight slots (Close View 1, Close View 2, etc.) for the user to fill manually with robot poses.
 Next to each slot, a figure suggests a respective dedicated viewpoint on the grid.
 For each slot, the robot should be operated to achieve the suggested view.

-Fig. 6.25: Filling the first slot in the hand-eye calibration process for a statically mounted camera
+Fig. 6.24: Filling the first slot in the hand-eye calibration process for a statically mounted camera